Holiday injury and illness abroad claims

 Injury solicitors will also handle claims on behalf of groups of passengers injured in a transport accident or as the result of environmental contamination including excessive chlorine added to a hotel swimming pool.

-Claims following a holiday in the UK
+Claiming for a holiday in the UK

 If you have booked a package holiday in the UK, any injury or illness you sustain is likely to be covered by specific Package Tour Regulations.
 The regulations entitle you to make a claim against the tour company that arranged your holiday instead of against the hotel, airline, coach or travel company that caused your accident.